ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 I’ll then show you how to train our dataset for Popularity based Recommender System model using Popularity filtering algorithm and Content based Recommender System model using Cosine Similarity.

-**Popularity filtering - Popularity recommendation model** We will get a count of user_ids for each unique song as recommendation score,then sort the songs based upon recommendation score.
+**Popularity filtering - Popularity recommendation model**

+We will get a count of user_ids for each unique song as recommendation score,then sort the songs based upon recommendation score.
 After that we will generate a recommendation rank based upon score and get the top 10 recommendations.

+How is that this performed?

+In our project, since we have a tendency to operating with text and words, Term Frequency-Inverse Document Frequency (TF-IDF) is used for this matching method.
 How do we use this matrix for a recommendation?
 We now need to calculate the similarity of one title to another.
 We are going to use cosine similarity.
 We want to calculate the cosine similarity of each item with every other item in the dataset.
 So we just pass the title_matrix as argument.